 Presented in honor of John W. Fritsch ’49, this plaque is given to an 11th grade cadet who exemplifies honor, good discipline, academic excellence, and service to the Academy.

-Our cadets complete 8,000 community service hours annually.
-MMA cadets mentor local elementary kids through the Lunch Buddies program, help out at the Missouri Veterans Home, and work with Central Missouri Food Bank to assemble Buddy Packs to feed local children in need.
+High school cadets complete 16 community service hours each year, and middle school cadets complete 8.
+MMA cadets mentor local elementary kids through the Lunch Buddies program, help out at the Missouri Veterans Home, and more.

 Our cadets compete in Armed Regulation Drill, Unarmed Regulation Drill, Armed Color Guard, Unarmed Color Guard, Armed Exhibition and Unarmed Exhibition.
-The MMA Fusileers Drill Team was the champion of the Association of Military Colleges & Schools of the United States 2019 and 2020 Annual Drill Competitions.
+The MMA Fusileers Drill Team has earned national titles in 2019, 2020, 2022, and 2023.